gauravvvvvvvvvv/Object-Detection-Using-YOLO/README.md

 - User-friendly interface built with Streamlit
 - Asynchronous processing for smooth performance

+## Dataset : Pascal VOC

+The Pascal VOC dataset is a benchmark in computer vision, containing annotated images for object detection and classification tasks, with defined 20 object categories.
+[Pascal-VOC](https://www.kaggle.com/datasets/gauravnarlawar/pascalvoc/)

 ## Model: Object-Orion

 Object-Orion is a custom object detection model based on the YOLO (You Only Look Once) architecture.
 It's currently in its first version (v1) with an accuracy of approximately 60%.
 While it's still in development, it demonstrates promising results for real-time object detection tasks.